DeepFriedCircuits/GenericRadialMenus/docs/GettingStarted/Setting_up_Input.md

 # Setting Up Input

-Unreal Engine 4 uses `PlayerController` class as a mediator of input between player and the game.
+Unreal Engine 4 uses the `PlayerController` class as a mediator of input between players and the game.
 While pawns and other actors *can* recieve input, the player controller is the best place for things like menu input and other universal inputs such as pause and play, since they do not rely on a player pawn and may need to be used in a situation where a pawn doesn't exist.
 One such scenario would be when the player isn't spawned yet, but some settings must be selected, or the player wants to back out of a match.
 So naturally, this is the most convenient place to put the radial menu input.

 There are two methods of getting input.
 Implementing an interface or inheriting from a base class.
 Both will do the same thing, but inheriting requires only one step.

-Important:
+If you are already fluent in the workings of UE4 and the blueprint system, the steps are these:
+#### Method 1:
+* Inherit from the RIPlayerController
+#### Method 2:
+* Implement the IRadialInput interface in your player controller.
+Next, implement the "GetJoystickDirection" method.

+* Fill out the method with the contents from the RIPlayerController "GetJoystickDirection" method.

+***Important:***
-If you already have a player controller that inherits from another controller, _maybe one from another plugin or asset, the inheritance method may be easier.
+_If you already have a player controller that inherits from another controller,_ _maybe one from another plugin or asset, the interface method may be easier, and more logical._

 # Method 1: Inheritance

-Open your `PlayerController` blueprint (or make a new one, see step one of the next method.) and go to class settings.
+Open your `PlayerController` blueprint (or to make a new one, see step one of the next method.) and go to class settings.

 [![Image from Gyazo](https://i.gyazo.com/d141842adb0c5b447a3fef1c2a5e6119.png)](https://gyazo.com/d141842adb0c5b447a3fef1c2a5e6119.png)

-then click parent class,
+then click parent class option button,

 [![Image from Gyazo](https://i.gyazo.com/11d4444147ba6a42f37bf95956c5fb3b.png)](https://gyazo.com/11d4444147ba6a42f37bf95956c5fb3b.png)

-and choose `RIPlayerController`.
+and choose `RIPlayerController` _(short for Radial Input Player Controller)_.
+You may have to search to find it, depending on the contents of your project.

 [![Image from Gyazo](https://i.gyazo.com/c13338f198fc3c96c71d4ae7d5de331d.png)](https://gyazo.com/c13338f198fc3c96c71d4ae7d5de331d.png)

-Now make sure your controller is being used in your gamemode, and joystick input should now be active for your radial menus!
+Now make sure your `PlayerController` is being used in your gamemode, and joystick input should now be active for your radial menus!

 [How to assign a player controller for use.](../Misc/HowToAssignA_PlayerController.md)